-The iconic statue named the “Greek Slave,” created by the US sculptor Hiram Powers represents the incredible but true story of one of the more horrific chapters in Greek history, after a girl from Psara was captured in one of the battles of the Greek War of Independence.
+The iconic statue named the “Greek Slave,” created by the US sculptor Hiram Powers, represents the incredible but true story of a girl from Psara who was captured in one of the battles of the Greek War of Independence.
+This was one of the more horrific chapters in Greek history

 The young girl, named Garifallia Michalbei (Γαρυφαλλιά Μιχάλβεη), went on to not only survive but to serve as an emblem of the abolitionist movement in the United States.

-Garifallia, who was rescued from captivity by the American Consul in Smyrna, went on to be portrayed in paintings, but most notably of all she was depicted in a marble sculpture which is known as one of the finest sculptures ever created by an American.
+Garifallia, who was rescued from captivity by the American Consul in Smyrna, went on to be portrayed in paintings, but most notably, she was depicted in a marble sculpture which is known as one of the finest sculptures ever created by an American.

 “The Greek Slave” was created by the sculptor Hiram Powers.
 One of the best-known and critically-acclaimed American artworks of the nineteenth century, it is among the most popular American sculptures in history.

-Among many other things, hers became was the first publicly exhibited, life-size, American sculpture depicting a fully nude female figure — which was instrumental in evoking great sympathy for the Greek people as they emerged from their years of oppression, as well as for American slaves, who were still in bondage at the time.
+The sculpture became the first publicly exhibited, life-sized, American sculpture depicting a fully nude female figure.
+This was instrumental in evoking great sympathy for the Greek people as they emerged from their years of oppression, as well as for American slaves who were still in bondage at the time.

 The first marble version of the sculpture, which was completed by Powers’ studio in 1844, is now in Raby Castle in England.